 Laure-Anne Plumhans, BA, is junior researcher at ZSI.
 She has a background in Political Sciences and European Affairs, and has a MSc in Socio-Ecological Economics and Policy from the Vienna University of Economics and Business.
 After graduating from her bachelor in European Studies, Laure-Anne acquired professional experience in European Affairs through traineeships at both the European Parliament and an advocacy group.
 This experience enabled her to connect her research interests to the reality of policy-making.
 Since she joined ZSI, Laure-Anne has been working on science diplomacy and international science cooperation projects, and thus has a good understanding of the research landscape in the EU.
 Special interest goes out to the way science can help addressing societal challenges by producing societally meaningful research.
 She has focused her personal research on sustainable development and its intersection with social inequalities.
 Throughout her academic and professional experiences, Laure-Anne developed valuable qualitative research skills.
 Moreover, she has carried out interviews and survey projects for the International Service Facility of the European Commission.

-Utku B. Demir, BA, is expert on
+Utku B. Demir is a master's student in political science who is also continuing a bachelor's degree in mathematics at the University of Vienna.
+He is academically focusing on the critical theories of digitalization with the reflection on algorithmic governmentality, surveillance, profiling/ anticipation.
+His interest areas are political theories, quantitative research methods, statistics & probability theory, and mathematical modelling.
+Utku is a part of the research policy & development team at ZSI since mid 2020 and is mainly engaged in bibliometrical studies, quantitative analysis, data visualization, NLP/ topic modelling methods and web development.

 LITERATURE

+Antons, D., Grünwald, E., Cichy, P. and Salge, T.O.
+(2020), The application of text mining methods in innovation research: current state, evolution patterns, and development priorities.
+R&D Management, 50: 329-351. https://doi.org/10.1111/radm.12408

 Benneworth, P. (2015), ‘Tracing How Arts and Humanities Research Translates, Circulates and Consolidates in Society.
 How have Scholars been Reacting to Diverse Impact and Public Value Agendas?’, Arts and Humanities in Higher Education, 14 (1), 45-60.

+Blei, D. M., Ng, A. Y., & Jordan, M. I. (2003).
+Latent dirichlet allocation.
+Journal of machine Learning research, 3(Jan), 993-1022.

 Bornstein, N, Pabst, S and Sigrist, S. (2014), Zur Bedeutung von sozialer Innovation in Wissenschaft und Praxis.
 W.I.R.E, Forschungsbericht erstellt im Auftrag des Schweizerischen Nationalfonds (SNF).